Anderson Lower Receiver Physical

 Frequently Asked Questions

-What is the typical trigger pull weight for an Anderson AM-15 lower receiver?
+What are the key inspection points for an Anderson AM-15 lower receiver?

-Critical areas include the fire control group function, trigger pull weight, magazine catch operation, takedown/pivot pin hole sizing, buffer tube staking, magazine well dimensions, and internal milling evenness for smooth BCG operation.
+Key inspection points include fire control group function, trigger pull weight (standard 8 lbs), magazine catch adjustment, takedown/pivot pin hole sizing with gauges, buffer tube staking, magazine well dimensions, upper receiver lug fit, selector hole gauging, internal milling evenness, pin hole condition, and gas key clearance.

 Related News